“Move it, mincemeat.” The butt of a spear poked Ethan in the back.

 “I’ll take my leave, then.
 With your permission, Your Radiance?”
 The [Commander] bowed.
 “Until next time.”
 He turned to leave.

-As he was leaving, he leaned in and whispered in her ear, “It looks like you, young lady, are in deep shit!
+As he was leaving, he leaned in and whispered in her ear, “It looks like you, young lady, are in big trouble!
 Moreover, once I made sure of your intentions, I took the time to tell him about your nightly activities.”
 He brushed a tear from her cheeks.

-“Good luck, kiddo!”
+“Good luck, kid!”
 He smiled as he left.

 Late that night, she snuck out of the camp and started trekking north.
 With all her secrets made public, the only thing waiting for her at home was a trial.
 Her disgrace was so vile, she would no longer be welcome in The Empire.
 Even her family would disown her, once the news had travelled back to the capital.
 Her only choice was to die at the hands of these savages, and she was determined to take as many of them with her as she could.